TimMacy/YouTubeAlchemy/README.md

     - uploadDate - Channel - Title.txt

 > [!TIP]
-> The URLs for button one and two can be freele choosen as can the button icons.
-If a button field is empty, the button won't be added into the YouTube header.
-The settings button reverts back to default in case its field is empty.
+> The URLs for button one and two can be freely chosen, as can all button icons.
+If a button field is empty, the button won't be added to the YouTube header.
+The settings button reverts to default if its field is empty.

 > [!IMPORTANT]
 > Due to the Same-Origin Policy (SOP) in web development, JavaScript cannot directly interact across different websites: i.e. while the script can copy the transcript to the clipboard from YouTube and open a link (e.g. ChatGPT or NotebookLM), the copied transcript must be pasted manually into the text field via CTRL+V (Windows/Linux) or CMD+V (macOS).

 > [!NOTE]
-> Additional messages are displayed at the button's location in the YouTube header to indicate the status of the Transcript Exporter.
+> Status messages for the Transcript Exporter are displayed at the button's location in the YouTube header.
 > <table align="center">
 >     <tr>
 >         <td align="center"><img src="https://github.com/user-attachments/assets/c3d37e84-3d0d-48ae-a7a5-cd8aaee4d571" alt="Transcript Is Loading"></td>
 >         <td align="left">The transcript has to be loaded into the HTML before it can be used.
-This can take between a few milliseconds up to a couple of seconds—depending on the length of the video.</td>
+This can take from a few milliseconds up to a couple of seconds—depending on the length of the video.</td>
 >     </tr>
 >     <tr>
 >         <td align="center"><img src="https://github.com/user-attachments/assets/e5911ba3-6039-4dd5-ab22-ffdaf02244e2" alt="Live Video, No Transcript"></td>